been-jamming/MinimalCC/README.md

 # MinimalCC
-Minimal C subset compiler intended to eventually run on my calculator
+Minimal C subset compiler

-However, it currently compiles to MIPS assembly which runs on MARS and SPIM.
+Currently compiles to MIPS assembly which runs on MARS and SPIM.

 Build using `make`, which will produce an executable named `mcc`.